 The Golden Saddle consists of northeast trending, moderately north dipping, zones of structurally controlled gold mineralization associated disseminated to fracture controlled pyrite, quartz flooded breccias, and stockwork quartz veins with strong quartz-sericite-illite-ankerite alteration.
 The mineralized zone(s) come to surface and have been traced for approximately 500m along strike, to over 400m depth, and is open in multiple directions.
 Mineralization on all zones is open along strike, down dip and down plunge with grades increasing at depth.
-The current resource estimate of the Golden Saddle deposit includes an Indicated resource of 959,850 oz gold within 12,294,000 tonnes at 2.43 grams per tonne gold and an Inferred resource of 243,060 gold ounces within 4,276,000 tonnes at 1.77 g/t gold using a 0.5 g/t cutoff.
+The current resource estimate of the Golden Saddle deposit includes an Indicated resource of 959,840 gold ounces within 12,295,000 tonnes at 2.43 grams per tonne gold and an Inferred resource of 243,060 gold ounces within 4,275,000 tonnes at 1.77 g/t gold using a 0.5 g/t cutoff.